Chart Color Schemes

 Fraser is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Fraser's population was approximately 2,072 as of November 2025.
-This reflected a decrease from the 2021 Census figure of 2,126 people, marking a reduction of 54 individuals (2.5%).
-The change was inferred from an estimated resident population of 2,070 in June 2024 and an additional 11 validated new addresses since the Census date.
-This resulted in a population density ratio of 835 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Overseas migration primarily drove population growth, contributing approximately 81.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Fraser's population is around 2,072 as of Feb 2026.
+This reflects a decrease of 54 people (2.5%) since the 2021 Census, which reported a population of 2,126 people.
+The change is inferred from the estimated resident population of 2,070 from the ABS as of June 2024 and an additional 11 validated new addresses since the Census date.
+This population level equates to a density ratio of 835 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 81.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022.
-According to these projections, Fraser's population is expected to decline overall, with a decrease of 362 persons anticipated by 2041.
-However, specific age cohorts are projected to grow, notably the 85 and over age group, which is forecasted to increase by 28 people during this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Considering the projected demographic shifts, projections indicate a decline in overall population, with the area's population expected to shrink by 362 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 28 people.
+See the age section for more details.

 Frequently Asked Questions - Population